sarahciston/codingcare/_drafts/interviews.md

 30
 00:04:15.970 --> 00:04:40.269
 Sarah Ciston: Yeah, it's particularly interesting to hear about the sort of like hitting up against the the ethical concerns in a tech community space like, you know, I'm sure, like Marantina is very conscious of all of those those concerns, and how you're, you know, working with vulnerable communities.
 And then you come to a project.
-And then you're suddenly like
+And then you're suddenly faced with like ethical conundrums.

-31
-00:04:40.300 --> 00:04:41.600
-Sarah Ciston: faced with like

-32
-00:04:41.690 --> 00:04:45.700
-Sarah Ciston: ethical conundrums.
 And how do you?

-33
-00:04:46.390 --> 00:04:53.130
-Sarah Ciston: How do you actually deal with that when when the rubber hits the road, and you have a concern.
-So it's like
+How do you actually deal with that when when the rubber hits the road, and you have a concern.
+So it's like interesting to me.

-34
-00:04:54.770 --> 00:05:01.300
-Sarah Ciston: interesting to me.
 Because, you know, I'm writing a lot about like, well, how do we make changes in these cultures.
-And

-35
-00:05:01.470 --> 00:05:02.420
-and

-36
-00:05:02.670 --> 00:05:12.750
-Sarah Ciston: it's all well and good to for us to be talking about like.
+And it's all well and good to for us to be talking about like.
 Well, here's how we'd like it to be.
 But like, how do we put that into practice?
-And what does that look like and feel like when we get into.
+And what does that look like and feel like when we get into you know, designing with communities?

-37
-00:05:12.990 --> 00:05:26.949
-Sarah Ciston: you know, designing with communities?
 Not just for communities.

 So yeah, totally, yeah.
 1 one thing that's actually interesting that I've noticed is, II guess, working with my old business partner.
 We had like this weird

 38
 00:05:27.090 --> 00:05:46.019